palacaze/gateau/README.md

-It contains a few functions, macros and configuration variables that make it very simple to create an installable project with external dependencies, a few targets, unit test and some documentation.
+It contains a few functions, macros and configuration variables that make it very simple to create an installable project with external dependencies, a few targets, unit tests and generated documentation.

 In particular it is capable of: